zzonyo/trust-docs-test/source/index.html.md

 Welcome to the HuobiDM Swap API!
 You can use our API to access all market data, trading, and account management endpoints.

-We have code example in Shell!
+We have code examples in Shell!
 You can view code examples in the dark area to the right.

-You can use the drop down list above to change the API version.
-You can also use the language option at the top right to switch documentation language.

 ## Market Maker Program

-Market maker program gives clients with good market making strategy an opportunity to access customized trading fee structure.
+Market maker program gives clients with good market making strategy an opportunity to have customized trading fee structure.

 <aside class="notice">
-Market makers will not be able to use point cards, VIP rate, rebate or any other fee promotion.
+Market makers will not be able to use point cards, VIP rate, rebate or any other fee promotions.
 </aside>

 ### Eligibility Criteria as a Market Maker on HuobiDM

-1. You should possess good market strategy
+1. You should have good market strategies
 2. You must have at least 5 BTC or equivalent assets, not including rebates in your account with HuobiDM

 ### Application Process as Market Maker on Huobidm

-If you satisfied our eligibility criteria and is interested to participate in our market-making project, please email to MM_service@huobi.com with following information:
+If you have statisfied our eligibility criteria and are interested to participate in our market-making project, please email to MM_service@huobi.com with following information:

 1. UIDs (not linked to any rebate program in any accounts)
-2. Provide screenshot of trading volume for the past 30 days or VIP/corporate status with other Exchanges
+2. Provide screenshots of trading volume for the past 30 days or VIP/corporate status with other Exchanges
-3. A brief description in writing of your market-making strategy
+3. A brief description in your market-making strategies

 # Changelog

 ## 1.0.0 testnet has launched on January 13, 2020

-# Huobi Derivative Market (HBDM) SWAP API Access Illustration
+# Huobi Derivative Market (HBDM) SWAP API Access Guide

 ##  API List